Solar thermal heating

 How does solar thermal energy work?

 The basic principles of solar thermal technology are fairly straightforward, but in practice, designing a system that efficiently captures the sun's energy and turns it into hot water, requires advanced technology.
+Solar panel installations are the first step in this process, whereby solar energy is captured and transferred into a usable resource.

 Solar thermal domestic hot water systems work by collectors on the roof, absorbing the radiated energy from the sun.
 This energy heats the fluid which is pumped around a sealed circuit, through the collectors and into a coil within a specially designed hot water cylinder.
 The hot water is then stored in the cylinder until it's needed.